-"HD": a station has been received digitally.
+"HD": a station is received digitally.

-"(HD)": a station is transmitting digital signals; however, digital radio reception is switched off.
+"(HD)": a station is broadcasting digital signals; digital radio reception is, however, switched off.

 For some stations, the digital signals are not broadcast simultaneously with the analog signals.
 If you are in an area where the selected station can not be continuously received digitally, then the playback switches between analog and digital reception.
 As a result, the reception can be interrupted and then resume from time to time.
 In this type of situation, it is suggested that digital radio reception be turned off.